AJJU9e7/AJJU9e7.github.io/README.md

 If you’re here for:<br>
-      *Epic gaming moments, live streams, and gameplay highlights<br>
+--*Epic gaming moments, live streams, and gameplay highlights<br>
-      *Music performances, vocal riyaz sessions, and creative content<br>
+--*Music performances, vocal riyaz sessions, and creative content<br>
-      *A real connection with a passionate gamer, streamer, and content creator<br>
+--*A real connection with a passionate gamer, streamer, and content creator<br>

 …then you’re in the right place.<br>